Seed group Vilmorin to enter Vietnam in emerging market push

 In its financial year to June 30, Europe accounted for 53 percent of Vilmorin sales of 1.5 billion euros ($1.90 billion), the Americas 30 percent, Africa 9 percent and Asia-Pacific 8 percent.

-A fall in the euro against the dollar in recent weeks was a favorable trend after broad strength in the euro contributed to a fall in Vilmorin’s profit in 2013/14, he said.
+A fall in the euro against the dollar in recent weeks was a favourable trend after broad strength in the euro contributed to a fall in Vilmorin’s profit in 2013/14, he said.

-But any positive impact would depend on the euro’s fluctuations versus other currencies and on exchange rates later in the year when Vilmorin finalizes orders for its peak second-half sales period, he added.
+But any positive impact would depend on the euro’s fluctuations versus other currencies and on exchange rates later in the year when Vilmorin finalises orders for its peak second-half sales period, he added.